akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 `;
 ```

-You might've already noticed that, unlike the query, the mutation has a function-like signature.
+You might’ve already noticed that, unlike the query, the mutation has a function-like signature.
 In case of `insert_user` it accepts `objects: { name: $name }`.

-Let's define some TypeScript types to describe what kind of data we're getting back from this mutation.
+Let’s define some TypeScript types to describe what kind of data we’re getting back from this mutation.
 These types are going to depend a lot on how the GraphQL endpoint formats its response.
 In our case, the types are the following:

 ```typescript
 interface UserDetails {